Clicky

 On average, every college student spends between $1,050 and $1,800 on transportation costs.
 For college students

 • Use the free transportation options provided by your college, such as free shuttles and buses.
-These modes of transportation run on time, safe and clean, and reliable, too, which is one more thing off your list.
+These modes of transportation run on time, are safe and clean, and reliable, too, which is one more thing off your list.

 • Take advantage of a student pass.
 Ask about student discounts on local transits, buses, subways, and trolleys, and these discounts add up over four years.
 You may not even want to own a car since it requires maintenance costs.